TJ-Solergibert/tj-solergibert.github.io/content/post/dataloading/index.md

 title: "Creating PyTorch Datasets and DataLoaders from Scratch: A Beginner's Guide" #
 date: "2024-05-11"

-subtitle: "In this post, we will address the fundamental aspects of Torch's `Dataset`s and `DataLoader`s, considering an environment with **Data, Pipeline and Tensor Parallelism** and including functionalities to resume training after an interruption.
-We will present `Nanoset`s, a custom dataset for LLM training at scale"
+subtitle: "In this post, we will address the fundamental aspects of Torch's Datasets and DataLoaders, considering an environment with **Data, Pipeline and Tensor Parallelism** and including functionalities to resume training after an interruption.
+We will present Nanosets, a custom dataset for LLM training at scale with [Nanotron](https://github.com/TJ-Solergibert/nanotron)"

 # Summary for listings and search engines
-summary: "In this post, we will address the fundamental aspects of Torch's `Dataset`s and `DataLoader`s, considering an environment with **Data, Pipeline and Tensor Parallelism** and including functionalities to resume training after an interruption.
-We will present `Nanoset`s, a custom dataset for LLM training at scale"
+summary: "In this post, we will address the fundamental aspects of Torch's Datasets and DataLoaders, considering an environment with **Data, Pipeline and Tensor Parallelism** and including functionalities to resume training after an interruption.
+We will present Nanosets, a custom dataset for LLM training at scale with Nanotron"

 # Link this post with a project
 projects: []